 Instead of putting down denominations for "coldness" or "excess" or whatever, the proper disciple's response to Jesus' offer of an immersion in His Spirit is to say, "Yes, Lord, flood my soul!"
 Frankly, all of us -- Baptists, Catholics, Pentecostals, you name it -- are living way below the potential of life in the Spirit that God has provided for us.

 Proposition 2.
 The spontaneous occurrence of speaking in tongues and prophecy has a logical cause in a sudden "filling" of the Holy Spirit

-Is speaking in tongues the necessary "evidence" of the Spirit baptism that John the Baptist (Luke 3:16; Matthew 3:11; Mark 1:8) and Jesus (Acts 1;5,8; 11:15-17) spoke of?
-I believe that speaking in tongues (glossolalia) can be AN evidence, but is not THE evidence.
+Is speaking in tongues the necessary "evidence" of the Spirit baptism that John the Baptist spoke of?1413 I believe that speaking in tongues (glossolalia) can be an evidence, but is not the evidence.
 Let me explain.

 In the Book of Acts there are several instances where believers spoke in tongues when the Holy Spirit first came upon them: the Day of Pentecost (Acts 2:4), at Cornelius' house (Acts 10:45-46; 11:15-17), and at Ephesus (Acts 19:1-7).
 There are also several instances where this phenomenon is only hinted at or not mentioned at all: at Samaria (Acts 8:17-18) and Paul's conversion (Acts 8:17).